PyCQA/autoflake/README.rst

 *autoflake* removes unused imports from Python code.
 It makes use of pyflakes_ to do this.

-autoflake only removes unused standard modules imports.
-This is necessary since other modules may have side effects, making them unsafe to remove automatically.
+autoflake only removes unused imports for modules that are part of the standard library.
+(Other modules may have side effects that make them unsafe to remove automatically.)

 .. _pyflakes: http://pypi.python.org/pypi/pyflakes